tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 008.md

 	- [[Keth Darklighter]] throws and misses, killing the gnome
 	- [[Baskerville]] is upset that they won't get money back from the gnome because hes uhh, dead.
 - The other people in the bar are dressed kinda like spartans
-- "[[Rita]]" is at the back of the bar, Keth is told to mind her manners with her
+- "[[Rita]]" is at the back of the bar, [[Keth Darklighter]] is told to mind her manners with her
 - [[Rita]] seems nice but is a "ruthless killer", she was one of the most notorious assassins before she retired
 - Younger girl comes over to [[Keth Darklighter]], says "Veronica" would like to talk to [[Keth Darklighter]]
 - [[Veronica Venom]], she runs this bar [[Keth Darklighter]] went to. [[Blackjack Mel]] mentioned [[Keth Darklighter]] to Veronica
-- She tells Keth if she were to pass the exam to enter she might be able to join.
+- She tells [[Keth Darklighter]] if she were to pass the exam to enter she might be able to join.
 She'll have to pay a fee to the [[Queen of Blades]] if she joins the crew
 - This group controls a decent territory in the city
 - They do smuggling/odd jobs/whatever pays
 - They did a little digging on [[Keth Darklighter]], found that she might have a bounty out on her